dulumao/ycf/README.md

 ## fastdfs_upload

-* a simple php framework  for fastdfs
+* a simple php framework  for fastdfs,be right for unify upload api

 ## Requirements